 If you can't fully complete the denuncia at the time you make the initial report, don't worry.
 You can add to it when you attend the police station or Guardia Civil offices to ratify it, or even later.

-There are many cases where the police are able to recover stolen goods so the chances are you may be reunited with your property.
-As long as you are able to provide the police with an accurate list of your possessions and images of the stolen goods this should be a straight forward process.
+There are many cases where the police can recover stolen goods so the chances are you may be reunited with your property.
+As long as you can provide the police with an accurate list of your possessions and images of the stolen goods this should be a straightforward process.

 You can read further information on how to report a crime (denuncia) via our page at